Advanced Laser & Cataract Surgery Center | Expert Surgeons in NC

 Laser cataract surgery utilizes a device that combines computer-assisted analysis, measurements, and laser technologies to deliver the best possible results.

-Our experienced team can usually perform the LenSx® procedure in 6 to 8 minutes at our laser cataract surgery center.
+Our experienced cataract surgeons can usually perform the LenSx® procedure in 6 to 8 minutes at our laser cataract surgery center.

-During the procedure, an incision is made with The LenSx® femtosecond laser rather than a physical blade.
+During the procedure, an incision is made with a state of the art femtosecond laser system.
 The doctor uses the computer-assisted laser system to provide a precise circular opening.
 After the circular opening is made, the LenSx® system aids the doctor in lens fragmentation.
 Following lens fragmentation, the cataract is removed, and an IOL (intraocular lens) will be placed into your eye.

 The lens implant replaces your natural lens, and the incision will seal itself.
 The recovery time following cataract surgery is quick and relatively easy—most of our patients notice improved vision within the first 24 hours.